Daksh-Shami/Quantum-Forge/README.md

 ### Basic Usage

-Quantum Forge provides a clean, intuitive API for building and simulating quantum circuits.
+Qitara provides a clean, intuitive API for building and simulating quantum circuits.
 Here's a simple example to create a Bell state:

 ```rust
 use qf_compiler::{